djey47/MMM-IDF-LOCALTRANSPORT/README.md

     - Mandatory for 'metros', 'bus', 'rers' & 'tramways': either 'A' or 'R'
     - Optional for 'velib': ['leaving', 'arriving', '']: indicate if only one value is needed //not in use yet
     - Optional for 'transiliens': shows train matching this destination only (see station repository above)
-    - not used for 'traffic'.
+    - not used for 'traffic' and 'transiliensTraffic'.
   - `uic`: ('transiliens' only) : UIC codes for station and destination (useful when names are not sufficient to identify)
     - Optional, if not provided, station and destination codes will be resolved from names provided above
     - `station` element: code
     - `destination` element (optional): code
   - `label`: Optional, to rename the line differently if needed.
 * `transilienToken`: 'Basic xxxxxxxx' : mandatory to access transilien realtime API (account required, see section above)
+* `citymapperToken`: 'xxxxxxxx' : mandatory to access citymapper realtime API (account required, see section above)
 * `messages`: (see example below) : key-values to convert generic messages to your preferred language.
   - Copy paste all default values and modify to your likings.